Qingbolan/Vision-LLM-Integration/README.md

 ## Project Motivation

-In various professional fields such as structural health monitoring, industrial inspection, and medical imaging, accurate and efficient detection of anomalies is crucial.
-Traditional manual inspection methods are often time-consuming and susceptible to human error.
-This project aims to bridge the gap by developing a **Deep Learning Visual Analysis** framework that integrates traditional deep learning models with Large Language Models (LLMs).
-This integration seeks to enhance not only the detection accuracy but also the interpretability and interactivity of the analysis process.
+The rapid advancement of Large Language Models (LLMs) has revolutionized many aspects of artificial intelligence, yet their application in professional domains, particularly those requiring specialized visual analysis, remains significantly constrained.
+This limitation creates a critical gap between the theoretical capabilities of LLMs and their practical utility in professional settings.

+## Current Challenges and Research Gap

+The integration of LLMs with domain-specific visual tasks presents several compelling challenges that motivate our research:

+1. **Lack of Professional-Grade Analysis**

+   - Current LLMs, while capable of basic image interpretation, fall short in providing the quantifiable confidence levels required in professional settings
+   - Professional domains such as structural engineering and medical imaging demand precise measurements and reliable metrics that meet industry standards
+   - The absence of these capabilities limits the practical adoption of LLMs in critical professional applications
+2. **Black-Box Decision Making**

+   - Existing LLM implementations operate as black boxes, providing conclusions without transparent reasoning
+   - Professionals cannot verify the analysis process or understand how specific visual elements influence decisions
+   - This opacity poses significant risks in domains where decision validation is crucial for safety and compliance
+3. **Integration Complexity**

+   - The current landscape lacks a standardized framework for integrating LLMs with domain-specific visual tasks
+   - Organizations must develop custom solutions for each domain, leading to:
+     - Inconsistent implementations across different fields
+     - High development and maintenance costs
+     - Limited scalability and reusability

-### Key Objectives:
+## Key Objectives

-- **Develop a General Framework**: Create a system that seamlessly integrates supervised and unsupervised deep learning models with LLMs to handle diverse visual tasks.
-- **Innovative Segmentation Strategy**: Implement an intelligent image segmentation approach that transforms complex visual tasks into manageable classification problems.
-- **Enhance Interpretability**: Utilize LLMs to provide natural language descriptions and insights based on the visual analysis results, making the system more user-friendly and informative.
-- **Demonstrate Practical Application**: Apply the framework to concrete crack detection as a case study, showcasing its versatility and practical utility beyond basic academic exercises.

-This project not only deepens our understanding of integrating different AI technologies but also contributes practical solutions to real-world problems in visual analysis and human-machine interaction.
+These challenges present a significant opportunity for innovation in the field of AI and computer vision.
+By developing VisionaryLLM, we aim to bridge the gap between general-purpose LLMs and specialized visual analysis requirements.
+Our framework addresses these limitations through:

+- **Standardized Integration**: A flexible architecture that simplifies the combination of vision models with LLMs
+- **Transparent Analysis**: Implementation of gradient-weighted class activation mapping (Grad-CAM) for result visualization
+- **Cross-Domain Applicability**: Demonstrated effectiveness in diverse fields, from structural engineering to medical imaging

 ## Code Structure

+- **Backend**: `app`, run `main.py` to start the backend on https://localhost:5100
+- **Data Set and Backend photo stores:**
+  - `data/_input`: all the input data get from the frontend
+  - `data/_output`: all the deep learning models classification process generation by GradCAM
+  - `data/raw`: the crack dataset
+  - `data/{}other_data_set_name}`
+- **AI Agorithm and utils support:**
   - **Data Loading and Preprocessing**: `src/data/dataset.py`, `src/data/preprocess.py`
   - **Model Definitions**:
     - `src/models/resnet_model.py`
     - `src/models/alexnet_model.py`
     - `src/models/vit_model.py`
     - `src/models/autoencoder.py` (DCAE)
     - `src/models/variational_autoencoder.py` (DCVAE)
     - `src/models/vit_anomaly.py` (ViT Anomaly Detection)
   - **Training Logic**:
     - `src/training/trainer.py`
     - `src/training/autoencoder_trainer.py`
     - `src/training/variational_autoencoder_trainer.py`
     - `src/training/vit_anomaly_trainer.py`
   - **Evaluation Code**:
     - `src/evaluation/evaluator.py`
     - `src/evaluation/autoencoder_evaluator.py`
     - `src/evaluation/variational_autoencoder_evaluator.py`
     - `src/evaluation/vit_anomaly_evaluator.py`
   - **LLM Integration**: `src/llm/agent.py`
-- **Main Script**: `main.py`
 - **Configuration Files**: `config/config.yaml`, various files under `configs/`

 ## Project Setup